INFO490/assignments/hw8/hw8.markdown

 ![hw3-age-income](hw3_age_income.png)

-So the two-dimensional scatter plots visually confirm that the first and second components represent income and age, respectively.
+So the two-dimensional scatter plots visually confirm our previous conclusion, i.e. the first and second components represent income and age, respectively.
 We can also include the third PCA component to make a 3-D scatter plot:

 ![PCA-3d](pca_3d.png)

 ### Clustering

-As the previous plots suggest, there seem to be dinstinct clusters in our variable space.
+As you might have noticed in the previous plots, there seem to be distinct clusters in our variable space.
 Here I'll demonstrate the use of a simple clustering algorithm, *K-means*.
 I used `sklearn.cluster.KMeans` on the `X_pca` array from the previous section to find labels for each individual:

     rng = np.random.RandomState(490)
     kmeans = KMeans(n_clusters = 6, random_state = rng)

 Note that the number of clusters, `n_clusters`, is a parameter that will vary depending on your dataset; that is, you have to try different numbers and see which number best represents your dataset.
-When doing this, it might be useful to create a 2-D or 3-D plot such as the following:
+When doing this, it might be helpful to create a 2-D or 3-D plot such as the following:

 ![kmeans-3d-3](kmean_3d_3.png)

 In the above plot, the axes are in terms of the PCA components, so it's difficult to interpret this.
-To convert the axes to something comprehensible, I used what we learned in the previous section, i.e. the first component represents income, the second component represents age, and the third component represents transporation.
+To convert the axes to something comprehensible, I used what we learned in the previous section, i.e. the first component represents income, the second component represents age, and the third component represents transportation.
 So, I used AGEP, JWMNP, and PINCP columns for the axes.
 Even if we change the axes, we can still use the same `kmeans.labels_` array for the cluster label because the order of rows do not change.
 For example, here's a snippet from my code:

     X_real = np.column_stack((X[:, 0], X[:, 1], X[:, 5])) # AGEP, JWMNP, PINCP columns
 	y = kmeans.label_